prithaxx/prithaxx/README.md

 - 📫 Please reach out to me on my email `prithadas3008@gmail.com` or feel free to drop a message on my [website](https://prithaxx.github.io/)

-- ⚡ Fun fact: I love watching One Piece 🐒
+- ⚡ Fun fact: I love watching One Piece 🐒 and making theories about EOS.
-  - Controversial Opinion: Mihawk > Shanks (sorry)
+  - Controversial Opinion: Mihawk > Shanks (sorry... not really)

 ## My GitHub Stats